fileds/Robot-Causal-Discovery-Aided-by-Human-Interaction/README.md

 ## Supplementary material
 In the supplementary material you find extensive results from the simulation study.

+## Minimal Working Example
+A minimal werking example is avalable in the mwe folder.

 ## Simulation study
 In the simulation study you find whats necessary to reproduce the study.
 See separate README in the folder.